-Due to the variance in test result times, access to testing in the community, and the administrative infrastructure needed to review non-SWS processed tests, we will not accept outside test results at this time.
-Going forward, it may be possible to utilize your own healthcare provider for tests; if this becomes an option additional information will be provided to the community at a later date.
+Due to the variance in test result times, access to testing in the community, and the administrative infrastructure needed to review tests not processed by Student Wellness Services (SWS), we will not accept outside test results at this time.
+Going forward, it may be possible to utilize your own healthcare provider for tests; if this becomes an option additional information will be provided to the community at that time.

 Registration information and test results are accessed only by Student Wellness Services (SWS) staff with appropriate training in safeguarding your protected health information.
 Individuals who test positive will be contacted by a medical professional, and when relevant, will be referred to the Disability and Leave Administration Unit of Human Resources, who are also trained to handle sensitive health information in order to facilitate appropriate timekeeping and administration of employee benefits.
 Supervisors and managers will not be informed of individual test results.

 For symptomatic tests, in the event of a positive diagnostic test result, a medical professional from Student Wellness Services (SWS) will contact you to initiate isolation measures and contact tracing procedures.
 Please be sure to answer your phone or respond to messages if a SWS clinician reaches out to you.